Skip to main content

 Dara Webb, Secretary

-Dara Webb is a results-driven healthcare executive with over 15 years of experience in various settings including community health, consulting and large integrated health systems.
-She is currently the Executive Director of Population Health for Mercy Clinic.
-Most recently, she was able to put her personal passion for community health into action by leading the COVID vaccine clinics for Mercy Health.
+Dara Webb is a results-driven healthcare executive with over 15 years of experience in various settings, including community health, consulting, and large integrated health systems.
+She formerly served as the Executive Director of Population Health for Mercy Clinic.
+Most recently, she put her passion for community health into action by leading the COVID-19 vaccine clinics for Mercy Health.

 Active in the community, Dara holds seats on the boards of Urban League and CareSTL Health and is a Cabinet Member of the Charmaine Chapman Leadership Society.
 She provides her expertise to future professionals as adjunct faculty at Webster University, Harris-Stowe State University and Washington University.